HttpClient

 Section titled “Examples”Cache-Only Client

-Section titled “Cache-Only Client”const client = new HttpClient({ cache: new InMemoryCacheStore() });Full Stack with Adaptive Rate Limiting
+Section titled “Cache-Only Client”const client = new HttpClient({ name: 'my-api', cache: { store: new InMemoryCacheStore() } });Full Stack with Adaptive Rate Limiting

 Section titled “With Cancellation”const controller = new AbortController();const data = await client.get(url, { signal: controller.signal });